 Huntington Lake is located between Tool House Road and Lake Huntington Road.
 About 20 minutes northeast of Shaver Lake.

-The drive to Huntington Lake is simple, it is easy to get lost in the mountains.
+The drive to Huntington Lake is simple, but it is easy to get lost in the mountains.
 Day-trippers should plan ahead and bring a detailed map or a reliable GPS